natdeanlewis/pubs-of-cambridge/README.md

 -   ios app:

-when changes made to the client app, run
+when changes made to the client app, run (in /client):

 npm run build
 npx cap sync ios